-Louisville GreekFest | June 3-4
+Louisville GreekFest | June 9 & 10

 Celebrate Grecian hospitality and culture with Louisville's Greek community at the annual Louisville Greek Fest.
 Food vendors will be offering up popular Greek items like gyros, souvlake sandwiches, tiropitas, along with an assortment of pastries and desserts.
 Live music and traditional Greek dancing will also be performed from a number of local groups.
 Weather permitting the event will be held outside of the Assumption Greek Orthodox Church in the Lyndon neighborhood off of Ormsby Lane.

-Old Louisville Hidden Treasures Garden Tour | June 11 & 12
+Old Louisville Hidden Treasures Garden Tour | June 10 & 11

 For one weekend out of the year, Old Louisville residents welcome garden lovers into some of their private green spaces within the nation’s largest Victorian residential neighborhood.
 See some of the areas best kept secrets as gardeners share glimpses of their personal retreats, tucked behind stately Victorian mansions and protected by vine-covered walls and privacy fences.

-Juneteenth Celebrations | June 11-19
+Juneteenth Celebrations | June 10-19

-Louisville will be home a variety of Juneteenth festivals and celebrations, marking the anniversary of the federal holiday.
-The city-led Juneteenth Jubilee (June 11-19) will feature a Golf Scramble, day camp, Miss Juneteenth Pageant, special performances, and a Race for Justice.
-The Louisville Juneteenth Festival (June 16-19) has a schedule that includes an HBCU Midnight Brunch, bourbon-infused events, and a day-long festival on the Belvedere in downtown Louisville.
-The MELANnaire Marketplace (June 18 & 19) will host a two-day event at Louisville's Fourth St. Live! highlighting local Black entrepreneurs selling everything from food, arts, and retail products.
-You can learn more about Louisville's Black history and heritage by checking out the experiences part of the Unfiltered Truth Collection.
+Louisville will be home to a variety of Juneteenth festivals and celebrations, marking the anniversary of the federal holiday.
+The annual Juneteenth Jubilee (June 10-19) will feature a Jazz Excursion aboard the Belle of Louisville, a game with the Louisville Bats, day camps, a Miss Juneteenth Pageant, special performances, and the annual Juneteenth Gala.
+The Louisville Juneteenth Festival (June 1-18) has a schedule that includes a HBCU night Brunch, bourbon-infused events, and a day-long festival on the Belvedere downtown.
+The MELANnaire Marketplace (June 17 & 18) will host a two-day event at Louisville's Fourth St. Live! highlighting local Black entrepreneurs selling everything from food, arts, and retail products.
+Celebrating 50 years of Hip-Hop, The Louisville Funk Fest (June 16 & 17) will take place at Waterfront Park with headliners including Jeezy, Juvenile, and Fantasia.
+Celebrate Juneteenth with Lil Jon (June 18) at the Jeffersonville Riverstage as part of the free summer concert series “Jammin in Jeff.”

-Kentuckiana Pride Parade & Festival | June 18
+Kentuckiana Pride Parade & Festival | June 17